The Generalized Friendship Paradox for Spectral Centralities: Comparison of centrality paradox

 which compares each node’s own score to the average score of its neighbours.
 An alternative, equally natural way to weight friends is by sampling edges uniformly at random and then looking at the centrality of the endpoint reached.
 This leads to the \emph{edge‐weighted average}

 where \(\bd=(d_1,\dots,d_n)^T\) is the degree vector.
 In this section we compare $\bar \mu_r$ and $\tilde \mu_r$.
 Note that they agree when all the degrees $d_i$ are same.
-The centrality paradox for some of the centrality measures in terms of $\tilde \mu_r$ was studied in \cite{higham2019centrality}.
+The centrality paradox for some of the centrality indicess in terms of $\tilde \mu_r$ was studied in \citet{higham2019centrality}. {In this section we compare these two natural friends’ averages, \(\bar\mu_r\) and \(\tilde\mu_r\), to understand how the formulation relates to each other. }

 Recall the two “friend‐average” quantities for a centrality vector \(\br\):

 We can rewrite \(\bar \mu_{\br}\) by swapping the order of summation:

 Thus